nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **insert activity diagram

+### \[Implementing\] View details of a food item.

+#### Overview
+The view feature is meant to be a shorthand for users to view the details of a particular food item.
+Traditionally, to view the details of an item, the user would use the list command to view the details of a food item.
+The user can now specify `view` to view more details of the indexed food item.

+The following UML diagram shows `view` and its associated class.

+*** insert uml

+#### Design considerations:

+* **Alternative 1 (Current implementation):** The command view with the index of the food item to view the details of.
+    * Pros:
+        * Intuitive for the user to key in the quantity they want to increase/decrease by.
+    * Cons:
+        * Parameter to increase/decrease quantity must be checked that it is a positive integer.
+        * Feels like a hacky solution to the problem.
+        * Does not significantly value-add to the product as compared to just using the edit command.

+* **Alternative 2 :** Have a ui switcher to switch between the different views i.e. list view and details view.
+      * Pros:
+         * Code should be easier to maintain, or add new views in the future.
+      * Cons:
+         * Difficulty in implementing the switcher.
+         * Difficulty in implementing the different views.

+**Implementation**
+<div> Note: The implementation for `inc` and `dec` are the same, except the variable names and logic used to calculate
+new quantity (Addition/Subtraction) The described implementation is for the `inc` command. </div>

+The first stage of the implementation is checking that the command is `view` and that the index is valid. `ViewCommandParser` is used to parse and check whether the user input is valid.
+After which a `ViewCommand` object is created which will be used to switch the view from the list view to the details view.

+**Usage Scenario**

+1. The user specifies an index of the food item to be viewed.
+2. If the index is out of bounds from the food list, an error response is returned and users will be prompted to key in the command with the valid index.
+3. If no specific quantity is specified, an error response is returned and users will be prompted to key in the command with the valid index.
+4. If a specific quantity is specified, the item will be displayed in the view.
+5. If the specific quantity is lesser than or equal to 0, an error response is returned and users will be prompted to key in the command with a valid index.

+The following activity diagram shows the usage of the `view` command.

+**insert activity diagram

 ### \[Implemented\] Dynamic Help

 The dynamic help mechanism allows the user to receive help for the specific command being queried i.e. `help add`.
 It extends the traditional help functionality where the user only receive general help.
 The help commands and respective outputs are stored internally as enums in `HelpMenu.java`.
 Additionally, `HelpMenu.java` implements the following operations: